 Surgeons most often perform weight loss surgery for severe obesity in adults who are in their forties.
 The cumulative effects of sustained obesity from adolescence to middle age affect the likelihood of diabetes and cardiovascular disease-related morbidity and mortality.
 In addition, adults who seek bariatric surgery for obesity from adolescence are more likely to present with diabetes, hypertension and other conditions, compared to adults seeking surgery who were not obese during adolescence.

-Thomas Inge, MD, Associate Surgeon-in-Chief, Director of Pediatric Surgery, and Director of the Bariatric Surgery Center at Children's Hospital Colorado and other researchers compared outcomes from adolescent gastric bypass surgery and adult gastric bypass surgery.
+Thomas Inge, MD, former Director of the Bariatric Surgery Center at Children's Hospital Colorado and other researchers compared outcomes from adolescent gastric bypass surgery and adult gastric bypass surgery.
 In this analysis, researchers studied adults who had sustained obesity since adolescence.

 Research methods: Evaluating bariatric surgery results

 Researchers used data from the Teen-Longitudinal Assessment of Bariatric Surgery (Teen-LABS) and Longitudinal Assessment of Bariatric Surgery (LABS) studies to evaluate health effects of gastric bypass surgery on adolescents and adults.
 Both studies collected data at baseline before bariatric surgery, six months after surgery, and each year up to five years after surgery.
 Linear mixed and Poisson mixed models were used for statistical analysis of weight changes, comorbidities and micronutrient outcomes.

 Research results: Benefits of bariatric surgery for diabetes and other health outcomes in adolescents compared to adults